Dev-Kings/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ':' '\n' | wc -l  -> counts the number of directories in the PATH. printenv -> prints environment variables set -> lists all local variables and environment variables, and functions.
+BEST="School" -> set variable BEST to have value of 'School'